Somesingman/ea-graveyard/README.md

 Also please avoid the following news sources if possible as the link-checker workflow cannot check it's validity:
 - www.ign.com
 - www.financialpost.com

+### Logo

+It is preferable for the studio logo to be a file that is uploaded to this project rather than a link.
+An SVG is also preferred over other formats, otherwise it must have a minimum height and width of 255px.

+If uploading a file, place it inside the `ea-graveyard/public/logos` folder.

 ### Search Tags